scdantu/pycom/docs/source/database.rst

  #. pycom.db: Database with protein annotation information (700MB)
  #. pycom.mat: Coevolution matrices in HDF5 format (115GB)

- #.
-All the alignment files are provided individually as ASCII text files.
-See the following tutorial on how to download them.
+Additionally, we provide the alignment files for each protein in the database.
+See: https://pycom.brunel.ac.uk/alignments/

 .. warning::

    Downloading the full database (including the alignment files) requires 1.2TB of disk space.